pineman/abra/README.md

 ## TODO
  * Different error color when cursor is red
+ * Cookie client name
- * Recheck & reorganize whole codebase
+ * Recheck & reorganize client
  * npm all the things!
    * `abra-server`
    * `abra-client`